msupply-foundation/conforma-server/documentation/Preferences.md

 - **`timezone`**: The for displaying date/times as well as for the event schedulers (above).
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a full list of available timezone codes.
 (Default: host system timezone)
 - **`logoutAfterInactivity`**: The front-end will be logged out automatically if user is idle for longer than this (in minutes).
 The server will also not accept any JWTs older than this.
 (Default: `60`)
 If set to `0`, auto logout will be disabled.
+- **`envVars`**: System environment variables can be made available to `applicationData` (so can be used in actions).
+However, we don't want to expose the entire environment state in this way, so only environment variables that are explicitly listed here (as an array of strings) will be passed through.
+These will be accessible at `environmentData.env` within the `applicationData` object.

 ### Web app